askeksa/Oidos/README.md

 allowed by the quantization.

-## The reverb
+## Reverb parameters

-The **OidosReverb** effect VST can be added as a Track DSP to add a reverb effect to some of the tracks in a piece of **Oidos** music.
-It is a simple, "strength in numbers" reverb, which simply consists of a large number of filtered feedback delays.
+The included reverb effect is a simple, "strength in numbers" reverb, which simply consists of a large number of filtered feedback delays.

 The parameters are: